 Wow, this is stunning.

-Delicious fresh fruit character with peach notes, well balanced with a touch of enticing vanilla on a long finish.
+Delicious fresh fruit character with notes of peach, well balanced with a touch of enticing vanilla on a long finish.

-An elegant smooth Pinot Noir now showing a bit of age with soft cherry notes and spicy overtones.
+An elegant smooth Pinot Noir now showing a bit of age with soft cherry notes and overtones of spice.

-Fruity, crisp, aromatic white with fresh lime, citrus and apple notes followed by hints of tropical fruits.
+Fruity, crisp and aromatic white with fresh lime, citrus and apple notes followed by hints of tropical fruits.

-Tropical fruits notes with aromas of gooseberry, sweet herbs and lemon.
+Tropical fruits notes with aromas of gooseberry, sweet herbs and hints of lemon.

-Snapper Rock Sauvignon has fresh character, with passionfruit, gooseberry and wild herbs.
+This Sauvignon from Snapper Rock has fresh character, with passionfruit, gooseberry and wild herbs.

-A fresh dry style with light red berry and gooseberry notes, delicious.
+A fresh dry style with light notes red berry and gooseberry, delicious.

 Kirsch cherries with red liquorice and spice notes.
 Remarkably balanced with a soft enticing finish.

 A six bottle selection to showcase the wines of Snapper Rock, New Zealand.
 Slightly biased but we love them and hope you do too!

-A little oak influence gives another dimension to NZ Sauvignon Blanc, stunning.
+A little oak influence gives another dimension to New Zealand Sauvignon Blanc, simply stunning.